kalikaneko/wig/README.md

 backup, there should be nothing to do except accepting the loss of data.
 This is why this system is not a replicated data store, but it's best to think of it as a *data flow* engine.

+## API

+The primary datastore offers a HTTP API with some methods that can be useful for integration.

+All HTTP API methods expect to receive POST requests, with an optional JSON-encoded request body (and a Content-Type of *application/json*).
+Responses will be also JSON-encoded.

+#### `/api/v1/register-peer`

+Request attributes:

+* *interface* - Interface name
+* *public_key* - Public key of the peer
+* *ttl* - TTL in seconds

+Create a new peer and allocate free IP addresses for it.
+The new peer will get IPv4 / IPv6 addresses depending on the networks defined on the specified interface.

+RBAC target: *register-peer* (included in the default roles *admin* and *registrar*).

+## Command-line tool

+The software comes with a command-line tool, *wig*, that can start the various components and that offers access to administrative functionality.

+The tool talks to the primary datastore server over HTTP, and it is meant to be used with *admin* authentication credentials.
+All admin commands support the *--auth-token* and *--auth-secret* flags to set these credentials.

+The tool offers a series of CRUD data manipulation commands for the various object types stored in the datastore.
+These commands will have an immediate effect on the gateway configuration.
+Create / update / delete commands apply to an individual object whose primary key and attributes can be set via command-line flags.
+The *get* command requires an object's primary key as an argument.
+The *find* command will instead accept command-line arguments in *attribute=value* form (including the empty query) and will print all matching objects.

 ## How to test